annkissam/akd/docs/Walkthrough.md

 a built binary, hence we don't have to put the source code of the application on the server we're deploying to.

-So, we will be using `distillery` and `akd` to deploy our phoenix app.
+So, we will be using `distillery` and `akd` to deploy our Phoenix app.

 ## Setting up the project with Akd and Distillery